mfpjayb/munster-docs/docs/router.md

 }
 ```

+The static method `routes` accepts an array of routes.

 ## Router property

 After router is registered in a module, a `$router` property is added to all the component registered in the module.